 - About Us

-A US-qualified lawyer, Noah Rubins is the head of the international arbitration group in the Paris office of Freshfields Bruckhaus Deringer LLP.
+A US-qualified lawyer, Noah Rubins QC is the head of the international arbitration group in the Paris office of Freshfields Bruckhaus Deringer LLP.
 Noah is the head of Freshfields' worldwide Russia/CIS Dispute Resolution subgroup.
-He has advised and represented clients in nearly 100 arbitrations around the world, conducted under the International Centre for Settlement of Investment Disputes (ICSID), ICSID Additional Facility, LCIA, International Chamber of Commerce (ICC), American Arbitration Association, Stockholm Arbitration Institute, and the United Nations Commission on International Trade Law (UNCITRAL) rules.
+He has advised and represented clients in over 120 arbitrations around the world, conducted under the International Centre for Settlement of Investment Disputes (ICSID), ICSID Additional Facility, LCIA, International Chamber of Commerce (ICC), American Arbitration Association, Stockholm Arbitration Institute, and the United Nations Commission on International Trade Law (UNCITRAL) rules.

 Noah received a master's degree in dispute resolution and public international law from the Fletcher School of Law and Diplomacy, a JD from Harvard Law School, and a bachelor’s degree in international relations from Brown University.
 He speaks fluent English, French and Russian, and also speaks Spanish, Hebrew and some Turkish.

 He is qualified in the US (NY, Texas and DC), in England & Wales (as a barrister) and in France (avocat à la cour).

 Get unlimited access to all Global Arbitration Review content